 The framework cofinancing agreement supplements the MOU and further details the financing partnership arrangements to improve coordination and ensure resources are available to support projects.
 It was signed in December 2014 and effective for a 3-year period from 2014 to 2017.

-Eligible countries include Afghanistan, Armenia, Bangladesh, Bhutan, Cambodia, India, Indonesia, the Kyrgyz Republic, the Lao PDR, Myanmar, Nepal, Pakistan, Papua New Guinea, the Philippines, Samoa, Sri Lanka, Timor-Leste, Uzbekistan, and Viet Nam.
+Eligible countries include Afghanistan, Armenia, Bangladesh, Bhutan, Cambodia, India, Indonesia, the Kyrgyz Republic, the Lao People's Democratic Republic (Lao PDR), Myanmar, Nepal, Pakistan, Papua New Guinea, the Philippines, Samoa, Sri Lanka, Timor-Leste, Uzbekistan, and Viet Nam.

 Islamic Development Bank